wely/DevCamp/HOL/node/01-developer-environment/README.md

     ![image](./media/2017-06-16_09_08_00.png)

+> **The Azure portal is currently in a re-designing phase during which the `Auto-Start` option may not be available at all times.
+Skip the next to steps if it does not show up on the VM's menu.**

 1. The machine does not automatically turn on.
 To enable this, in the Policy Settings blade, select `Auto-Start`.

     ![image](./media/2017-06-16_09_14_00.png)